flutter/flutter-intellij/docs/building.md

 files in ~/Library/Application Support/Caches/JetBrains/<IDE>/.
 Look in `conversion` and `external_build_systrm`.
 It may take some experimentation.
 When the project is opened in IntelliJ, ensure that there are `flutter-idea` and `flutter-studio` modules in the project structure.
+Also make sure the project sdk is set to a JDK-equivalent, not a JRE-equivalent.

 To re-open the project as an IntelliJ (not Gradle) project, close it in IntelliJ, then restore .idea/modules.xml and delete .idea/gradle.xml.
 Again, you may need to